Willy030125/img-to-matrix/README.md

 # img-to-matrix
-how to display input images as matrix
+how to display input images as matrix (just for an example)